AzertyBroGG/dispy/README.md

+## Work in progress

-### Work in progress, This library is not done yet.
+This library is not done yet.
+Only a small part is inplemented and is unstable.

 # dispy
 A simple (and experimental) API wrapper around Discord API.